DBT 101: Dialectical Behavior Therapy Basics – What is It? How Does It Work?

 “Just I’m thinking of you.”
 It’s about human connection and will help people from falling through the cracks.
 Just pull out your phone now and send it to someone you care about.

-Participate in Our DBT Therapy and Skills Groups
+Do You Offer DBT Therapy and Skills Groups?

-We offer groups for adults and teens who are looking to learn effective coping skills for overwhelming emotions.
+We offer groups for adults, parents and teens who are looking to learn effective coping skills for overwhelming emotions.
 These groups are designed to help you cultivate and improve the quality of your interpersonal relationships.

-For adults, we work towards developing the four basic skills of DBT in a context that supports you while you take control back from those extreme feelings and positions that limit you.
+For adults, we work towards developing the four basic skills of DBT in a context that supports you while you take control back from those extreme feelings and positions that limit you in your life and relationships.

-For teens, the group helps them with the same things, but within the context of their age.
+For teens and middle schoolers, the DBT group helps them with the same DBT skills, but within the context of their age.
 The group will focus on making choices to develop a life that they love and will be proud of.

 Life in Houston has so much to offer.
 Set yourself free from the things that have troubled you in the past so that you can be free to enjoy life.
 Consider the possibilities of DBT.